The Rig Veda Book 3 - Verses 1 to 10

 Tlou whom this hatchct, with an edge well whetted for great felicity, hath brought before us.

-1. WE as thy friends have chosen thee, mortals a God, to be our help,
+1. WE as thy friends have chosen thee, mortals a God, to

 The Waters' Child, the blessed, the resplendent One, victorious and beyond compare.